Chapter -1 :: Ordinary

 On a winter afternoon, or day, or night, or morning, the Hero was wheeled across the hospital.
 It was quiet, and the wing he was brought to was relatively empty.
 He was deposited into a room where he waited for the specialist.

 The Hero was in and out of conscious during the whole ordeal.
 After all was said and done, he was assured that he missed little, but the following he remembered all too well.

 The PLEX required a major artery.
 They went through the Hero’s jugular.
 For the uneducated, that is the major artery in the neck.

 The Hero had feeling there.

 He really wished he did not have feeling there.

 After the piercing of flesh, the machine turned on.
-Out of view of the Hero, the machine made stereotypical machine sounds: a constant buzzing and whirling permeated the room with a great volume and weight.
+Out of view of the Hero, the machine made stereotypical machine sounds: a constant buzzing and whirling permeated the room with a great weight and volume.

 The needle hurt.
 Even after all of his piercings and two tattoos, the needle was the worst pain the Hero had ever felt.
+That time he broke his ankle was preferable to this.
 It was probably not five inches long, but you could have fooled the him.

 There was a sharp sting as they pierced the flesh in his neck.
 He stayed conscious, but just barely.
 Everyone involved looked incredibly bored, like it was just another day at the office.